tienthanght96/coding-challenge-1/README.md

       ── store.js
 ```

-In my project I have used:
+In my project I have used: <br >
-  ─ Buefy Lightweight UI components for Vue.js based on Bulma
+  ─ Buefy Lightweight UI components for Vue.js based on Bulma <br >
   ─ Vuex a state management pattern + library for Vue.js applications.
-I use it for management list albums, update album, update photos of album
+I use it for management list albums, update album, update photos of album <br>
-  ─ faker.js to generate radom fake data
+  ─ faker.js to generate radom fake data <br >
   ─ Vue Router.
-It is the official router for Vue.js
+It is the official router for Vue.js <br >
-  ─ Vue-multiselect library for select tags of photo
+  ─ Vue-multiselect library for select tags of photo <br >

 ### Customize configuration